vstconsulting/polemarch/doc/restapi.rst

      in :http:get:`/api/v1/history/{id}/raw/`.
    :>json number initiator: initiator id.
    :>json string initiator_type: initiator type like in api url.
-   :>json number executor: id of user, who has executed task.
+   :>json number executor: id of user, who executed task.
    :>json object execute_args: arguments, which were used during execution.
    :>json string revision: project revision.
+   :>json object options: some additional options, which were used during this task execution.
+     For example, if you execute some template with option, name of this option will be saved to this object.
    :>json string url: url to this specific history record.

 .. |history_details_ref| replace:: **Response JSON Object:** response json fields are the